Benefits and risks of leverage

 Leverage can help magnify your returns which is great news if the market moves in the direction that you expect.
 However, the key risk with leverage is that it can magnify your losses in exactly the same way as your gains.

 There is the potential to lose part and more of your investment if you do not manage your risk efficiently.
 Losses can exceed your deposits and you may lose more than you initially invest.

 For instance, say the margin requirement for a particular market is 10%.
-This means you would be required to have on deposit 10% of the full value of the trade as initial margin to open the position.
+This means you would be required to deposit 10% of the full value of the trade as initial margin to open the position.

 Share trading vs CFDs using leverage

 You want to buy 1,000 shares in company XYZ and the current share price is $2.50.
 Your total investment is $2,500.
 The equivalent as a CFD trade would be to go long (buy) 1000 CFDs in company XYZ.

 This example shows that with CFD trading you are only required to deposit $250 to open the equivalent of a $2,500 investment.
 This is how trading on margin leverages your position, freeing up additional funds to use on other products or other positions.

 Company XYZ share price rallies after strong earnings and you decide to close your trade out with a profit of $100.
 The return on your CFD deposit is 80%, whereas the return on your share trade is 4%.